 Controller: Mat LeRoux is responsible for financial management, administration, and reporting of Sarona and its investment funds.
 He joined Sarona in 2013 as an accountant before transitioning to accounting manager in 2016.
 In 2017, he transitioned to his current role.
 Prior to Sarona, LeRoux spent six years in various Canadian companies and developed experience in audit, tax, financial reporting, and business management.
 He holds an honours diploma in accounting and is a candidate in the Chartered Professional Accountant (CPA) program.

 Senior Fund Accountant: Kwaku Addo-Abedi is responsible for financial and data analysis for Sarona’s investment portfolios to support portfolio monitoring, fund financial reporting, investor reporting and compliance, fundraising, and due diligence.
 Prior to joining Sarona, Addo-Abedi worked at State Street as a NAV supervisor/business analyst.
 He is a Canadian Chartered Professional Accountant (CMA, CPA) and holds an MBA in finance from Wilfrid Laurier University.

-Corporate Accountant: Victoria Harvie joined Sarona in 2018 and is responsible for the corporate accounting.
-Harvie has seven years of progressive experience within corporate accounting at several companies.
+Senior Corporate Accountant: Victoria Harvie joined Sarona in 2018 and is responsible for the corporate accounting.
+Harvie has nine years of progressive experience within corporate accounting at several companies.
 At her most recent position, she was responsible for managing the accounting cycle, including financial statement preparation, forecasting, and tax preparation.
 She holds a Bachelors degree of business administration and is a candidate in the Chartered Professional Accountant (CPA) program.

 Daniel Den Ronden